 Q3: How often should I clean my bug zapper?

-A3: During peak bug season, you should check and clean your bug and mosquito zapper’s collection tray and grid weekly.
+A3: During peak bug season, you should check and clean your bug zapper’s collection tray and grid weekly.
 Always unplug the unit before cleaning, and use a soft brush to remove accumulated insect remains.

 Q4: Can I use an outdoor bug zapper indoors?